What do I need to know about battery recycling in Wayne?

 - Only small, household batteries will be accepted for recycling.
 These include alkaline, zinc carbon, NiMH, NiCd, less than 9 volts, non-lithium button cell and lithium and lithium-ion with exposed terminals that require taping.
-We will no longer accept large batteries, such as lead acid, electronic batteries, and anything over 9 volts.
+We do not accept large batteries, such as lead acid, electronic batteries, and anything over 9 volts.

-- The battery drop-off location will move to the Wayne Public Library at 410 Pearl Street instead of City Hall.
+- The battery drop-off location is only at the Wayne Public Library at 410 Pearl Streetl.
 View the library’s hours here.

-Why are we making these changes?
-The battery recycling program started in December 2017 and has been a smashing success, preventing over 500 pounds of batteries with toxic materials from entering the landfill in our first year.
-Unfortunately, it has also cost more than expected -- $1,700.
-Each bucket holds up to 55 pounds of batteries and costs $110 to send to Battery Solutions for recycling.
-We often received boxes of larger-sized batteries, such as lead acid and 9+ volt batteries (e.g. drill batteries), that required additional funds to ship.
-Although our community’s willingness to recycling batteries is wonderful, we need to raise more funds to support this program.
+The battery recycling program started in December 2017 and has been a huge success, preventing over 3,500 pounds of batteries with toxic materials from entering the landfill since then.
+Unfortunately, it has also cost more than expected.
+Each bucket holds up to 55 pounds of batteries and costs $102 to send to Cirba Solutions for recycling.
+We often received boxes of larger-sized batteries, such as lead acid and 9+ volt batteries (e.g., drill batteries), that required additional funds to ship.
+Although our community’s willingness to recycling batteries is wonderful, we needed more funds to support this program.
 We do receive some grant funding from NDEE, but not enough to cover all the batteries our community recycles in a year.
 Good job recycling, Wayne!

 What should you do with your larger batteries?

 Some retail outlets where these batteries are purchased will take them back (check with O’Reilly Auto Parts or Bomgaars, for example, for car and drill batteries).
 We will post more info if we find other outlets.

 The Wayne Green Team sends these batteries to Cirba Solutions in Michigan.
 They carefully sort the batteries based on chemistry to prepare them for recycling.
 To learn more about how these batteries are recycled, visit Battery Recycling Information.

 Where can I find more information on the types of batteries accepted?